Sicherheit: Mehrere Probleme in Apache Tomcat - Pro-Linux

-Name : tomcat Product : Fedora 23 Version : 8.0.38 Release : 1.fc23 URL : http://tomcat.apache.org/ Summary : Apache Servlet/JSP Engine, RI for Servlet 3.1/JSP 2.3 API Description : Tomcat is the servlet container that is used in the official Reference Implementation for the Java Servlet and JavaServer Pages technologies.
+Name : tomcat Product : Fedora 25 Version : 8.0.38 Release : 1.fc25 URL : http://tomcat.apache.org/ Summary : Apache Servlet/JSP Engine, RI for Servlet 3.1/JSP 2.3 API Description : Tomcat is the servlet container that is used in the official Reference Implementation for the Java Servlet and JavaServer Pages technologies.
 The Java Servlet and JavaServer Pages specifications are developed by Sun under the Java Community Process.

 Tomcat is developed in an open and participatory environment and released under the Apache Software License version 2.0.
 Tomcat is intended to be a collaboration of the best-of-breed developers from around the world.